 Reading Time: 5 minutes Okay, another cat blog!
-Yes, I’m a cat lover and I love all pets and care for all living creatures!
-I’m not a cat fanatic, it’s just that felines have always been a part of my life and I love it!
+Yes, I’m a cat lover and I love all pets and I care for all living creatures!
+I’m not a cat fanatic, it’s just that felines have been an important part of my life since my teens, and I love cat to pay attention to behavior!
 I love to write too.… Continue reading Alaska and Her Rehabilitation Plan…Patience Beyond that of a “Normal” Cat Owner!

 Reading Time: 4 minutes During exercise class (edited post originally written December 14, 2020), I was chatting with a fellow work-out champ at our fitness club.
 She is currently attending Drake University in the pharmacy program.
 After inquiring about her background (from Chicago area), her training (all online at this time due to the pandemic), and her program requirements… Continue reading Want to Know What Rehabilitation Counselors Do?!
 No Not Really?!
 Too Bad, Read This

 Reading Time: 4 minutes Randy has taught the wonderfully well-behaved youth in our community (hee hee) since 1992 as an instructor for the Des Moines Public School District.
 He teaches at Scavo High School (which as of this writing on 2/17/2020 will soon be dismantled) and Randy will be moving on to a new program(for sure) at a new… Continue reading Randy and Abe’s Work Ethic…Pretty Impressive!
 Plus a Kiss!